 Asbestos Siding, Safety, and Hazards

 Asbestos siding is made of asbestos fibers mixed with Portland cement.
 The material was highly preferred as a home exterior due to its durability and fire-resistant nature.
 It is very brittle and easily cracks and breaks when under pressure, such as when nailed.
 Cracked or broken siding releases asbestos fibers into the air and the ground.
-Breathing these fibers may result in lung problems.
+Breathing these fibers is very dangerous as it may result in lung problems.

-Asbestos is dangerous and is a causative agent of lung cancer and other serious lung diseases, however, it is essential to note that just having asbestos siding on your home does not pose a hazard to your health.
-However, loose airborne asbestos fibers are dangerous and cause much more lung diseases than the tightly bound or enclosed asbestos in asbestos siding or asbestos floor tiles.
+Asbestos is dangerous and is a causative agent of lung cancer and other serious lung diseases, however, it is essential to note that just having this siding on your home does not pose a hazard to your health.
+However, loose airborne asbestos fibers are dangerous and cause much more lung diseases than tightly bound or enclosed asbestos in asbestos siding or asbestos floor tiles.

-The following options may be used to reduce the health hazards of asbestos.
+The following options may be used to reduce the health hazards.

 Leave the shingles undisturbed